-Electronic Arts have seen its ups and downs over the last decade.
-As with most stocks, it’s hard to tell how they’ll perform in the long-term.
+Electronic Arts has seen its ups and downs over the last decade.
+As with most stocks, it’s hard to tell how EA stock prices will perform in the long-term.

 However, it’s easier to identify the trend on a shorter time frame.
 That’s why swing traders have an advantage over traditional buy and hold investing.
-For example, a typical swing trade might last just one to four days, with the goal of making anywhere between 5 to 20%
+For example, a typical swing trade might last just one to four days, with the goal of making anywhere between 5% and 20%.

 And you know what?

 The elite swing traders, like Jason Bond, can turn a series of small winners into substantial gains over time.
 He more than doubled his $250,000 trading account before the end of February.

 That said, if you give him 90 days, he’ll make you a better trader.
 Click here to see how his top strategies work.
 But if you’re ready for the 90-day challenge, click here.

 Are you ready to learn more about how to make the most of your investment in EA stock?
 Join one of our webinars to get the knowledge you need to increase your chances of profiting from this pick.